 Community Scholars Program

-Health promotion activities should focus on impacting health behaviors to reduce risk for chronic disease at the individual, community, and societal levels, and may include the topics of diet, physical activity, tobacco use, sexual and reproductive health, and mental health.
-Projects can involve a range of activities, including implementation and evaluation of programs, messages, or policies.
+Community Scholar health promotion projects should focus on impacting health behaviors or environments to reduce risk for chronic disease at the individual, community, and societal levels.
+Projects may focus on diet, physical activity, tobacco, sexual and reproductive health, mental health, or other related public health topics.
+Projects can involve a range of activities, including implementation and evaluation of health promotion programs, health messages, or policies.

 Eligible faculty must be on the scientist or professor track (assistant, associate, or full) with a primary appointment in JHSPH, effective no later than July 1, 2019.
 All Community Scholars must be professionals who represent or are employed by the partnering CBO.

 Past Community Scholars

 - Marybeth Moran, MSW, LGSW, in partnership with Karin Tobin, PhD, MHS–Using Photovoice to Explore the Back on My Feet Community and Impacts on Mental and Physical Health and Stigma